CONTACT

 Conditions could include:

-i) Achieving a minimum standard within the HT1 internal mocks that will take place in October of Year 13.
-Failing to meet the agreed standard, usually BBB, will mean that the student will have to return to Year 12.
+• Achieving a minimum standard within the HT1 internal mocks that take place in October of Year 13.
+Failing to meet the agreed standard, typically BBB, will mean the student will have to return to Year 12.

-iii) Adjusting a student’s university pathway – This could include agreeing to delay submitting the UCAS application until the student has been able to achieve the equivalent of their expected predicted grades within the mock examination performance for either HT1 or HT2 assessments.
+• Adjusting a student’s university pathway.
+This may involve delaying submission of their UCAS application until the student has been able to achieve the required predicted grades based on, amongst other considerations, the mock examination performance for either HT1 or HT2 assessments.

 d) Refusal into Year 13 and no option to repeat